 This post contains affiliate links, which means I receive a commission if you make a purchase using the links below.
 All opinions are all my own.

-Look for an assortment of accessories ranging from clocks, art, family picture frames, bookends, hardback books and much more.
+Look for an assortment of accessories ranging from clocks, art, family picture frames, bookends, hardback books, dishes and much more.
 And be careful to buy different sizes from large to small.
 Again, a great place to look is thrift stores or garage sales but it’s important to include some high priced items into your accessories.
 I like to shop for more high-end items at Homegoods, TJMaxx, and Marshalls where you get name brands at lower rates.

 Don’t forget about family.
 If you are a lover of old things that are repurposed ask your mom, grandma, aunts, etc. Sometimes the best treasures come from them.
 I found these old rooster doorstops at my mom’s house many years ago.
 They were not my style but with a little spray paint, they fit right in and became my style.